Trip info

 Meals: Breakfast, Lunch and Dinner

 After breakfast you will follow the forested trail along the Myagdi river.
 On the way, you will encounter some seasonal tea shop where you can take a brief stopover.
 With the grand vistas, you can enjoy the local tea.
 The trail offers various picturesque curves and exciting changes in the terrain as you will walk towards the higher elevation.
 For a few days, you'll not see any human settlements as the trek continues in an isolated path.
 You can enjoy the solitude and experience some pure nature along the route.
 Now keep walking until you will cross the rocky terrain and ascend to Lipsaba (Lipse).
-Passing through jungle areas, you'll finally climb to Dobhan.
-Overnight stay in Dobhan.
+Passing through jungle areas, you'll finally climb to Dobang.
+Overnight stay in Dobang.

 Maximum Altitude: 2,520m/8,270ft